Mexican Car Brands

 Inferno Exotic Car Logo

-The supercar brand appeared in 2016 at Automobili en México and immediately attracted the attention of connoisseurs with its innovative look and high-tech innovations.
-The specialized house Dozerek, LTM Hot Spot, and the Italian designer Antonio Ferrioli has been working on it for seven years.
+The supercar of this brand appeared in 2016 at the Automobili en México exhibition and immediately attracted the attention of connoisseurs with its innovative appearance and high-tech novelties.
+The specialized house Dozerek, LTM Hot Spot, and Italian designer Antonio Ferrioli worked on it for seven years.
 The car accelerates to one hundred kilometers in less than three seconds, reaching speeds of up to 400 kilometers per hour.
-The hypercar’s wings are made from the patented Zinag alloy – a metal foam made of silver, aluminum, and zinc.
+The hypercar’s wings are made of the patented Zinag alloy, a metallic foam composed of silver, aluminum, and zinc.

 Zacua